d1618033/python-redfish-utility/docs/slate/source/includes/_changelog.md

 * Upgraded OpenSSL version to 1.0.2r.
 * Setpassword able to set empty password.
 * Introduced Ethernet command.
 The Ethernet command handles the Ethernet related set and get parameters like IP, DNS, and so on.
 This also has save and load features.
-* Serverclone options –silent and –quiet replaced with –auto.
+* Serverclone options -silent and -quiet replaced with -auto.

 Fixes: